andremauser/GEM/README.md

 This is a personal hobby and learning project inspired by [The Ultimate Game Boy Talk by Michael Steil](https://media.ccc.de/v/33c3-8029-the_ultimate_game_boy_talk).

 ## Disclaimer
-- :warning: Work in progress - expect glitches and crashes
+:warning: Work in progress - expect glitches and crashes
-- :warning: Executable seems to cause virus alerts on windows

 ## Screenshots
 <p float="left">